Canary deployments in OpenShift Service Mesh

-Whats a Canary deployment and how to configure in Service Mesh?
+What’s a Canary deployment and how do you configure it in Service Mesh?
 What are the benefits of a Canary deployment?
-And how we can give more intelligence to our routes and requests inside of our mesh?
+And how can we give more intelligence to our routes and requests inside our mesh?

 Let’s Mesh in!!